varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Transferrable Capabilities

 - Should be transferrable between users
-  - Generally capabilites do not care who uses them
+  - Generally capabilities do not care who uses them
   - This prevents possibly confused deputies

-#### Capabilites Abstraction
+#### Capabilities Abstraction

 - The following properties are treated the same:
   - The capability of reading from a file